Located directly at the river Buna with a beautiful view of the mountains, we are happy to welcome

 ♠ Restaurant (traditional cuisine, great outdoor sitting area on the Buna river)

-Prices include up to 2 persons, electricity, parking, WiFi, use of bathroom and kitchen.
+Prices include up to 2 persons, electricity, parking, WiFi, use of bathroom, kitchen, barbecue, chemical toilet

-Prices include up to 2 persons, electricity, parking, WiFi, use of bathroom and kitchen.
+Prices include up to 2 persons, electricity, parking, WiFi, use of bathroom, kitchen, barbecue, chemical toilet

 TV and WIFI available